If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Apricot imagines Arjun would not want himself to worry Solenne and he must feel much the same about her when she is on duty as an officer.
 With the way the town is changing it is too becoming a war-zone.
 Perhaps even more so if events continue to unfold the way they are going.
 “Arjun is an ace pilot.
 He will be fine Solenne, even if he is in a dogfight, he will win.”

 The echo of steps down the dark underground corridor greets Genova’s ears.
 He removes his lips from the nape of a young girl’s neck a few years his junior.
 He smiles seeing Cortez dressed in his usual black leather trench coat.
 “Cortez my friend.”
 Genova says his arms wrapped around two girls, one sitting on each leg.
 They are of the usual brand he found himself with.
-Street girls who want entry into the gangs willing to sell their bodies for easy money.
+Street girls who want entry into the gangs, willing to sell themselves for easy money.
 Willing to give it away just for the opportunity.

 He nods.
 “Yeah found it down here.
 Probably some old cults chair.
 It would amaze you what is beneath this city.”
 Sitting up from his slouch, Genova bobs the girls up on his knee.
 “So what do you want?”